UtMiLa/jmusic-model/src/selection/thoughts.md

 ### Queries

 Some combination of these criteria:
-* Select music from these voices
+* Select music from these voices/staves
 * Select music between time1 and time2
 * Add to existing selection or start a new
 * Select music after some pattern, e.g. notes with certain pitch or duration
 * Select/deselect single notes or bars
 * Select music with same duration as given variable/other selection (to enable replacing/swapping)
-* Select music displayed in a rectangle (to enable mouse selection)
+* Select music displayed in a rectangle (to enable selecting using mouse)

 ### Commands